effortlessdevsec/ninjasworkout/README.md

 -   Directory Traversal ✅ 18

+# TODO

+- Improvement in User Interface
+- Add New Vulnerabilities on weekly basis
+- Add Documentation of all the Vulnerabilites

 # Issues
 - In case of bugs in the application, feel free to create an [issues](https://github.com/effortlessdevsec/ninjasworkout/issues) on github.